What is Direct to Consumer (DTC) & Why It’s the Better Retail Business Model

-Before we get started, let's quickly define what a DTC business model is.
 Traditionally, you would sell your products to a retailer, who would then sell them to customers.
 This was beneficial when customers had to go to physical stores to buy products.
 Mail-order catalogs could sell direct, but that required more infrastructure than most businesses had available to them, so most mail-order catalogs were still operated by large retailers.
-Now that customers can buy directly from a company website, the reliance on physical stores is weakening, making it practical to skip the middleman and sell direct to customers.
+Now that the latest direct-to-consumer statistics show customers are willing to buy directly from a company website, the reliance on physical stores is weakening, making it practical to skip the middleman and sell directly to customers.

 How is the direct to consumer model different from traditional retail?